 CGIE is a non-profit, self-sustaining center founded by the University of Texas at Austin and located in Nuevo León, Mexico.
 It is a portal for the free flow of students, teachers, businesses, and knowledge between Texas and Mexico.

 CGIE hosts the Maestría en Ciencias en Comercialización de la Ciencia y la Tecnología (MCCT), an intensive one-year program meeting four consecutive days per month.
-Over 100 students have graduated from the program, prepared for careers turning technologies into successful new companies.
+Over 200 students have graduated from the program since 2009, prepared for careers in commercializing technologies and creating wealth in Mexico.

 Technology Transfer and Incubation

-CGIE is collaborating with the State of Nuevo León in starting new Biotech and Nanotech incubators in Monterrey and is participating in the creation of a bi-national innovation node with CONACYT research centers.
+CGIE collaborates with the State of Nuevo León in supporting the Biotech and Nanotech incubators in Monterrey and is participating in the creation of a bi-national innovation node with CONACYT research centers.

 CGIE is located in the Parque de Investigación e Innovación Tecnológica (PIIT), a 70 hectare (170 acre) technology park adjacent to the Monterrey International Airport with 30 private, university and government research centers.
 CGIE’s permanent facility of 11,000 square feet/1100 m² contains classrooms and office space for seminars, researchers and business incubation.

 CGIE is the first permanent international facility of its type established by the IC² Institute and the University of Texas at Austin.
-It will serve as a model for extension to other countries and regions.
+It serves as a model for extension to other countries and regions.